-The Coconut crab is the largest terrestrial (land) crab in the world!
-They can weigh up to 9lbs and can get over 3 ft long.
-They live on a number of Pacific Islands and are commonly seen knocking coconuts down from trees to crack them open; which appears to be a sign of intelligence.
+The Coconut crab is the largest terrestrial crab in the world!
+They can weigh up to 9lbs and can get over 3ft long.
+They live on a number of Pacific Islands and coasts and are commonly seen knocking coconuts down from trees from which they feed on later.

 A coconut crab is actually a large type of hermit crab.
 They come in a variety of beautiful colors and are quite mobile.
 They are known for climbing trees and knocking down coconuts.
 This is believed by some to be an indication of planning; and thus, intelligence, but German biologist, Holger Rumpf, who first scientifically documented many of the behaviors he witnessed, states that the climbing behavior is for cooling down and avoiding predators.
 While in the tree, the crab tries to get the coconut and knocks it down by accident.

 It was believed for a long time that coconut crabs were opportunistic feeders but mostly vegetarian.
 They gained the name, robber crab, as they take strange items and food from people's homes.
 They were also found knocking over trash cans and digging through the trash for morsels, gaining another name of garbage or trash can crab.